jennirinker/recipes/recipes/vegan_stuffed_peppers.md

 ## Current status

 Onion cooking needs more instructions.
-I made up the coconut milk and spinach, so that part of the recipe will probably need a few more iterations.
+Coconut milk and spinach parts are untested.